AudenCote/RedistrictingFQHCs/README.md

 # RedistrictingFQHCs
-A repository of code used for Cote-L'Heureux and Chin 20xx (manuscript in preparation).
+A repository for code used for Cote-L'Heureux and Chin 20xx (manuscript in preparation).